ak-2485/NumFuzz/artifact/README.md

 # Getting Started

 The artifact can be built manually or using the provided docker image; Docker is required in order to use the docker image.
-The requirements for building manually are listed in the description below.
+The requirements for building manually are listed in the description below and have been tested on Ubuntu 20.04, Alpine 3.17, and macOS 14.3.

 Both methods require extracting `NumFuzz_source.tar.gz` to the directory `NumFuzz`.
 This can be done with the command
 ```